A new measure between sets of probability distributions with applications to erratic financial behavior

 In this paper, we shall only compute the Wasserstein metric between discrete probability density functions valued on the real line, which always have associated cdf's and quantile functions.

 The other class of (semi-)metrics we will use are those between subsets of a given metric space.
 We begin with a preliminary definition.
-Given a subset $S \subset X$ and an element $x \in X$, the distance from the element to the set is defined as the minimal distance from $x$ to $S$, given by
+Let $S$ be a subset of a metric space $X$, and $x$ an element of $X$.
+Then the distance from the element to the set is defined as the minimal distance from $x$ to $S$, computed as follows:

 When the metric $d$ is the Wasserstein metric $W_q$, we denote this minimal distance $d_W$, suppressing $q$ from the notation.